jacobsayono/multi-agent-case-swap/README.md

 The tree class builds a tree of nodes.
 Each node consists of a task assignment configuration, including its makespan and sum of costs.
 Additionally, the node dynamically allocates new memory to create a layer of children nodes, pointing to their respective addresses in memory.
 Each layer of the tree represents the depth in which we do k-swaps.
 The explored task assignment configuration is stored in a hash table to prevent duplicates and allowing the algorithm to terminate.

+The goal is to form a DFS/BFS heuristic using a mathematical hypothesis that hints at us in approaching a lower bound on makespan.
+The first step is to use a brute-force approach to keep track of the minimum makespan as we traverse the tree.

 ##### Bug fixes & further implementation:
 - ~~TODO: fix arr output so that it stores best task to swap for every recursive step~~

-- TODO: recurse the recursion checks for n robots
+- ~~TODO: recurse the recursion checks for n robots~~

 - TODO: implement add_task() online using argc and argv

-- TODO: implement heuristic() and measure optimality
+- TODO: implement multiple heuristic() functions and measure their optimality

 ##### Secondary features:
 - TODO: make robot and task position initialization input from txt file.